pheiduck/pheiduck/README.md

 Welcome to my GitHub Page

 My name is Philip, I am a System Administrator on a medium-sized company.
-I am also a Member of Tux Tage (IT-Team)
+I am also a Member of Tux Tage (IT-Team).
-There is not a lot of content, some Projects on GitLab which I maintain or contribute.
+There is not a lot of content, some Projects are on GitLab which I maintain or contribute.

 ---